Sustainable Fashion Roundup - November

 The report is an open and frank look at the cotton industry and suggests ways forward that will take time and investment.
 There may also be greater uncertainty ahead for the smallholder farmers as the industry adapts to the new ways of working.

-We’re fortunate at Pomp to work within a supply chain that prizes circularity and GOTS certified organic cotton.
+We’re fortunate at Pomp to work within a supply chain that prizes circularity and certified organic cotton.
 You can read more about this here to learn about how our approach affects soil quality and so much more.

 Want more?
 Stay in touch!